Chris Hill (rugby league): Warrington Wolves

-Huddersfield
+Huddersfield Giants

 On 10 September 2021, it was reported that he had signed for Huddersfield in the Super League On 14 April 2022, he made his 500th career appearance in a 20–20 draw against Leeds Rhinos.

 On 28 May 2022, Hill played for Huddersfield in their 2022 Challenge Cup Final loss to Wigan.

 In round 25 of the 2022 Super League season, Hill was controversially sin binned in Huddersfield's 18-14 loss to Leeds.

+Hill played 24 games for Huddersfield in the 2023 Super League season as the club finished ninth on the table and missed the playoffs.

+Hill featured in 19 games for Huddersfield in the 2024 Super League season as the club finished 9th on the table.

+Salford Red Devils

+On 2 October 2024, it was reported that Hill had signed for Salford in the Super League.

+Bradford Bulls

+On 1 August 2025 it was reported that Hill had signed for Bradford Bulls following from the financial difficulties that Salford were facing.
+Hill was granted immediate release from his Salford contract to join the Bulls for the remainder of the 2025 season in order to try help push their title hopes in the Betfred Championship.

 Personal life

 In 2015, Hill set up a plumbing business, Premier Plumbing.
 On 12 September 2019 Hill opened a bathroom showroom called Immerse Bathroom Showroom.

 International career

-Chris made his International début for England in the 2012 Autumn International Series match against Wales in Wrexham.
+Hill made his International début for England in the 2012 Autumn International Series match against Wales in Wrexham.

-In October and November 2013, Chris played in all 5 England matches of the Rugby League World Cup.

-At the end of the 2014 domestic season, Chris traveled Down Under as part of the England national rugby league team's Four Nations squad.
+In October and November 2013, Hill played in all five England matches of the Rugby League World Cup.
+At the end of the 2014 domestic season, Hill travelled to Australia as part of the England national rugby league team's Four Nations squad.

-In the 2015 International period, Chris was selected in Steve McNamara's 24-man squad to take on New Zealand up in England in a test-series.
+In the 2015 International period, Hill was selected in Steve McNamara's 24-man squad to take on New Zealand up in England in a test-series.
 Before the series began England played a test match against France.
-Chris was part of the team that demolished the 'Les Tricolores'.
+Hill was part of the team that defeated the 'Les Tricolores'.

 The following year, Hill was selected in England's 24-man squad for the 2016 Four Nations.

-In October 2017 he was selected in the England squad for the 2017 Rugby League World Cup.
+In October 2017, he was selected in the England squad for the 2017 Rugby League World Cup.

-He was selected in squad for the 2019 Great Britain Lions tour of the Southern Hemisphere.
+Hill was selected in squad for the 2019 Great Britain Lions tour of the Southern Hemisphere.
 He made his Great Britain test début in the defeat by Tonga.

 Hill was named in the 2021 world cup squad for England.
+Hill played in every match at the tournament including England's 27-26 semi-final loss to Samoa.

+In October and November 2023, Hill played in all three matches of Tonga's tour of England as the Three Lions won the series 3-0.